1274248407/Computer-Network/README.md

 >The receiving window size of the stop wait protocol and the fallback N-frame protocol is 1, so only packets can be received in sequence.
 The receiving window size of the selected retransmission protocol is larger than 1, so a certain number of packets that do not arrive in order can be temporarily stored.
 ## 3.5 Peer-to-peer protocol PPP
 ![summary](Picture/3_5.png)
-The role of LCP frames in PPP is (A)
+The role of LCP frames in PPP is

 A. Negotiate the configuration options for the data link protocol during the "establish" status phase
 B. Configure network layer protocols
 C. Check the data link layer for errors and notify the error message
 D. Security control to protect the data security of both communication parties
+> A
 ## 3.6 Media Access Control MAC
 - ### 3.6.1 Basic Concepts of Media Access Control
 - ### 3.6.2 Media Access Control — Statically Dividing Channels